Simeon Vratanja

 Simeon Vratanja (fl. ca. 1600–d.
-1630) was the first bishop of the Eparchy of Vretanija (1609–11), the westernmost eparchy of the Serbian Patriarchate of Peć, and the first bishop of the Eastern Catholic Bishopric of Marča (1611–28).
+1630) was the first Orthodox bishop of the Eparchy of Marča (1609–11), the westernmost eparchy of the Serbian Patriarchate of Peć, and after accepting Uniatism became the first Eastern Catholic Bishop of Marča (1611–28).

 Establishment of Vretanija as an eparchy of the Patriarchate of Peć

 There are different views on the year of establishment of Vretanija as an eparchy of the Patriarchate of Peć; according to Johann von Csaplovics (1780–1847), it was established in 1578 and its first bishop was Metropolitan Gavrilo to whom Simeon was subordinated as archimandrite in Marča.
 There is an account that in ca. 1600 Simeon (episcopus nationis Serbicae) and other Orthodox clergy, with many of their people, Serbs, also called "Rascians", fled into Austrian territories, and resided in the Marča Monastery.
 On Vidovdan (28 June) 1609, Simeon was appointed the bishop of Orthodox Serbs in the Habsburg monarchy by Serbian Patriarch Jovan.
 Simeon had jurisdiction over the Serbs that settled in what is today Croatia.
 According to Aleksa Ivić, this appointment marked the establishment of the Eparchy of Vratanija.